MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ```
 {{</highlight>}}

 First, we always want a fresh skeleton.
 We touch the *update* trigger of the module `DtfSkeletonization`.
-Then we get the graph from the *DtfSkeletonization.outBase1* output.
+Then, we get the graph from the *DtfSkeletonization.outBase1* output.
 If a valid graph is available, we walk through all edges of the graph and print the ID of each edge.
 In the end, we update the GraphToVolume module to get the calculated values of the Python script in the viewers.
 Click *Execute*.

 The Debug Output of the MeVisLab IDE shows a numbered list of edge IDs from 1 to 153.